-Naama Omri is a J.S.D. candidate at Yale Law School, where she earned her LL.M. degree.
-Her research focuses on international law, sovereignty, human rights, and international humanitarian crises.
+Naama Omri is a J.S.D. candidate at Yale Law School, where she earned her LL.M. degree in 2016.
+Her research focuses on international law and international humanitarian crises.

-In spring 2022 Naama taught a seminar on sovereignty and socio-economic rights at Yale College.
 Before coming to Yale, Naama served as a law clerk for the Honorable Justice Edna Arbel, the Honorable Justice Salim Joubran, and the Honorable Justice Menahem Mazuz of the Supreme Court of Israel.
-In addition to an LL.M. degree from Yale Law School, she holds an LL.B. degree from Tel-Aviv University, where she served as a research assistant in international law and a teaching assistant in global legal systems.
+In addition to an LL.M degree from Yale Law School, she holds an LL.B. degree from Tel-Aviv University, where she served as a research assistant in international law and a teaching assistant in global legal systems.
 Naama has also served as the editor of the Tel-Aviv University Law Review, Iyunei Mishpat.

 Professors W. Michael Reisman (chair), Harold Hongju Koh (reader), Oona A. Hathaway (reader), and Lea Brilmayer (reader)